-Under the Pollution Prevention / Good Housekeeping requirements of the TCEQ permit, the County is responsible for creating and maintaining records about the storm water program.
-And, is responsible for conducting evaluations of County activities that pose a risk to storm water pollution.
+Under the Pollution Prevention / Good Housekeeping requirements of the Texas Commission on Environmental Quality (TCEQ) permit, the County is responsible for creating and maintaining records about the storm water program.
+It also is responsible for conducting evaluations of County activities that pose a risk to storm water pollution.
 This requirement essentially means that the County is not exempt and will be held to the same standards as everyone else.

 Training programs will be created and presented to employees whose work has the potential for contributing to storm water pollution.
 County activities will also be evaluated to identify areas where the risk of storm water pollution can be reduced.